amonter/amonter/README.md

 ### 🌍 About
 Entrepreneur, connector, and hacker-journalist with 15+ years in tech.
-I’ve founded five companies, traveled through 85+ countries, and lived in 20 — from Seoul and Berlin to Tbilisi and Mexico City.
-Each city has been a neural node in a long experiment on how environment shapes innovation.
+I’ve founded five companies, traveled through 90 countries, and lived in 25 Each city has been a neural node in a long experiment on how environment shapes innovation.

 In 2014, I launched **[PeopleHunt](https://www.macworld.com/article/224023/5-apps-for-making-friends-in-a-new-city.html)** — named by *MacWorld* as one of the **Top 5 apps** for making friends in new cities, backed by **Enterprise Ireland** and **StartupChile**.